New York: Finger Lakes Wine Country

 Imagine vistas of sapphire blue lakes between verdant, vineyard-covered hills, quiet roads with smooth, wide shoulders, and village stores selling homemade grape pies.
 This is New York’s Finger Lakes region.
 Glacial advances in the Ice Age carved the 11 parallel lakes out of sedimentary rock.
 Folklore says a giant bear walked among the forests to create the fresh-water fjords.
 Today the area serves as a backdrop for some wonderful cycling.
 We consider it the backyard of the WomanTours office, and we’re proud to show you what we think is one of the best-kept cycling secrets in the country.

 Fly into and out of the Rochester, NY airport or take Amtrak to the train station.
 WomanTours will provide an optional shuttle at 12:00noon to the start of the tour for $40 round-trip.
+We can return you back to the Rochester airport by 1:30pm on the last day of the tour.
 Or drive to our starting hotel and leave your car there for the week.

 "This was my first bike tour and I wasn’t sure what to expect but it was fantastic.
 I was a bit concerned my first day (unprepared for the hills) but the whole group was very supportive and encouraging.
 I chalk that up to the group being all women.
 I was prepared for “less nice” so the first night really surprised me – the room was wonderful. "